Óscar Elías Biscet: Release

 On March 11, 2011, it was announced that Biscet had been freed, along with more than 50 other dissidents.
 The Catholic Church in Cuba was responsible for negotiating their release.
 Biscet said shortly after being freed that he planned to remain in Cuba and continue his advocacy for human rights.

 In August 2012, he began an independent television show, Revelando Cuba ("Revealing Cuba"), on which he discussed national and international events.
 The program is produced and distributed by the Lawton Foundation.

 International support

 In 2007, Biscet received in absentia the Presidential Medal of Freedom, from US President George W. Bush, but the Cuban government denied him a permit to travel to receive it.
-Finally nine years later, on June 23, 2016, he received it from Mr. George W Bush in a private ceremony in Dallas, Texas.
+Finally - nine years later - on June 23, 2016, Biscet received the medal from George Bush in a private ceremony in Dallas, Texas.
 In 2007 Biscet received in absentia the Dr. Rainer Hildebrandt Human Rights Award endowed by Alexandra Hildebrandt.
 The award is given annually in recognition of extraordinary, non-violent commitment to human rights.